"""DataFusion platform adapter with data loading and query execution.

 return table_stats, total_duration, per_table_timings

-def _detect_csv_format(self, file_paths: list[Path]) -> tuple[str, bool]:
+def _detect_csv_format(self, file_paths: list[Path]) -> str:

-"""Detect CSV delimiter and format from file extension.
+"""Detect CSV delimiter from file extension.

 Returns: